agronholm/pythonfutures/README.rst

 This is a backport of the `concurrent.futures`_ standard library module to Python 2.

-It should not be installed on Python 3, although there should be no harm in doing so, as the standard library takes precedence over third party libraries.
+It **does not** work on Python 3 due to Python 2 syntax being used in the codebase.
+Python 3 users should not attempt to install it, since the package is already included in the standard library.

 To conditionally require this library only on Python 2, you can do this in your ``setup.py``: